-(6 February 2020) By Jessica Jakubowska and Antonia Hristova (3L students, Windsor Law; members, Cities and Climate Action Forum)
+(6 February 2020) By Jessica Jakubowska and Antonia Hristova (Windsor Law 3L students, Cities and Climate Action Forum members)

 Windsor city council held the city’s annual budget meeting on Monday January 27th.
 The budget included the new provincially mandated Asset Management Plan.
 The city’s treasurer, Joseph Mancina, received appreciation from Mayor Drew Dilkens after completing his 45 minute overview of the city’s budget plan — Dilkens even jokingly directed a colleague to give Mancina a glass of water after his 45 minute presentation.
 Mancina spoke of the city’s overarching goal of “fiscal responsibility” towards its Master Plans such as the Sewer Responsibility Master Plan and the Active Transportation Master Plan.

 For Windsorites unable to attend the Budget Meeting on Monday, news media reports and online sources provided a snapshot of the budget priorities and the funding provided for each item.
 Most headlines reported the 2.1% tax increase to the city’s operational budget— which is lower than the expected 2.2% rate of inflation.
 Furthermore, the reports shed light on the $161 million that would be allocated to the operational budget and several cuts made to services such as the $600,000 cut to Windsor Police Services and $125,000 cut to the Windsor-Essex Economic Development Corporation.